olned/ssc2ce-python/README.md

 $ PYTHONPATH=.:$PYTHONPATH python examples/bitfinex_basic_example.py
 ```

-To run some examples, you may need additional modules, you can install them from the '_requirements.txt_' file.
+To run some examples, you may need additional modules, you can install them from the `requirements.txt` file.

 ```bash
 $ pip install -r requirements.txt